AyrtonStout/Bamboo/README.txt

 An old school role playing game that borrows heavily from games like Pokemon and Final Fantasy.

 Completion Status-
-Game is continually being developed and is still missing many key systems.
-However many systems are fully (or near fully) developed such as player / NPC movement, area transitions, dialogue, signs, treasure chests, in-game clock, inventory and party screens.
+Game is continually being developed and is still missing some key systems.
+However many systems are fully (or near fully) developed such as player / NPC movement, area transitions, dialogue, signs, treasure chests, in-game clock, combat screen, inventory and party screens.
-Current Focus: Combat screen
+Current Focus: Bug fixes and enhancements to older code

 Note on running the game-
 Run the game from the Frame class.
 If an error is thrown, first run the MapWriter class to regenerate the map and then run again from the Frame class.